shesek/spark-wallet/README.md

 The advantages of using the native app are:

 - Ability to register as an handler for `lightning:` URIs.
-- Home launcher button and a full-screen with no navigation bars.
+- Home launcher button and full-screen mode.
 - More stable, albeit somewhat slower, QR scanner.
+- Push notifications for incoming payments.

 When the app starts for the first time, you'll need to configure the server URL (formatted as `http(s)://[user]:[pwd]@[host]:[port]/`).
 You can scan this information from a QR, which you can get by starting Spark with `--print-qr/-Q`.